Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The largest permanent Generac generators can run on diesel fuel.
 However, these generators are large and very expensive – they’re more common in commercial settings.

-Portable Generac generators run exclusively on gasoline fuel and generally run for less time than permanent generators.
-Portable Generac generators usually top out at around 30-40 hours of use.
+Portable generators by Generac run exclusively on gasoline fuel and generally run for less time than permanent generators.
+Portable generators by Generac usually top out at around 30-40 hours of use.

 Continuous Usage and Maintenance: